Laura WarburtonLet's Talk About It

 Qualified facilitator of The Work of Byron Katie

 Laura has a unique ability to problem-solve and then work with leaders to create functional laws.
-She has identified many solutions for Utah and helped craft most of Utah’s suicide prevention laws. (here is more on advocacy efforts)
+She has identified many solutions for Utah and helped craft many of Utah’s suicide prevention laws. (here is more on advocacy efforts)

 2017- current, advisory board of MoodDoctor, a start-up by a Utah physician to stem the tide of suicide by offering doctors efficient ways to diagnose properly before prescribing psychotropics.